 Qualitative review of the bill, paired with interviews with practitioners, pinpointed a change to policing in the bill that is a potential empirical concern.
-According to a memo from the Louisville chief of police, the bill amended existing law "by requiring law enforcement officers to issue citations instead of making physical arrests" for many misdemeanor offenses.7 In other words, some misdemeanor offenses may have no longer resulted in arrest after HB463.
+According to a memo from the Louisville chief of police, the bill amended existing law "by requiring law enforcement officers to issue citations instead of making physical arrests" for many misdemeanor offenses.
+In other words, some misdemeanor offenses may have no longer resulted in arrest after HB463.

 To address any resulting change in the composition of cases, I omit cases from my sample that were supposed to result in citation after HB463 according to the bill's language.
 Therefore, my sample of cases excludes the group that could have been simultaneously impacted by policing policy changes.
-I use "Standard Operating Procedures" documentation (SOP iii.
-Constructing risk scores: The raw administrative data do not include the underlying KPRA risk scores; they only include the risk levels.
-However, the administrative data do have information on all the components are used to calculate risk scores.
-I use observation of these components combined with Austin, Ocker, and Bhati (2010)'s explanation of the corresponding weights to construct the underlying scores.
-Table A.1 demonstrates the weights and the components.
+I use "Standard Operating Procedures" documentation (SOP 10.1) from the Louisville Metro Police Department to identify the relevant cases based on underlying charge codes.
+In short, I restrict my sample to cases with offenses that were arrestable before and after HB463.

-7However, there are exceptions to this requirement "which still allow officer discretion to make a physical arrest for certain offenses."
+&lt;sup>8However, there are exceptions to this requirement "which still allow officer discretion to make a physical arrest for certain offenses."
 The referenced memo is from Robert C. White on June 2, 2011, "Re: SOP 10.1, Enforcement - Revised General Order #11-013."